Steel in the tree

 A vital tree can cope well with such extreme situations, as it has large energy reserves (carbohydrates & fats) in its adult state.
 Its entire structure is designed to withstand many times its daily stress.
 It is not for nothing that trees are among the oldest living creatures on earth!

-Trees are true masters of survival and know how to adapt quickly to new situations!
+Trees are true masters of survival and know how to adapt quickly to new situations: Treehouses are the perfect example of this!

 4. Concern – Why screws at all, aren’t “injury-free methods” inherently better?

-This bruise is more extensive and ultimately more damaging than the punctual injury caused by a screw.
+Large-scale bruises and constrictions are ultimately more damaging than the punctual injury caused by a screw.

-In our tree house forge “Baumbaron” we have been gathering our experience with various tree house fixings for over 13 years and 250 successful tree house projects – our conclusion:
+In our treehouse carpentry “Baumbaron” we have been gathering our experience with various treehouse fixings for over 13 years and 250 successful treehouse projects – our conclusion:

-- Trees easily tie steel objects into their living situation.
+- Trees integrate steel objects into their living situation.

-- Normal screws from the DIY store are not suitable for fastening a tree house, they are not designed for such large loads.
+- Normal wood screws from the DIY store are not suitable for fastening a treehouse, as they are not designed for the high load.